Synopsik/DiscordBot/README.md

 Our general cog file, we can attach all of its functionality to our DiscordBot

 9. * For `general.py` we need to import the essentials to create a cog class.
-   * Optionally, we will also need asyncio for a timer in our ping command
+   * Optionally, we will also need asyncio for a timer on our ping command

 ```
 import discord